 - There are massive support and research going on in Hadoop, every other day new technology stack keeps coming in this front yard, people are migrating from their traditional relational database systems to towards Hadoop based big data infrastructure.
-Such advances only pave a brighter path for future for Hadoop along which only a few are traveling now.
+Such advances only pave a brighter path for the future for Hadoop along with which only a few are traveling now.

 SQL vs Hadoop Comparison Table